PritamAich/PritamAich/README.md

 ### Welcome to my GitHub page!

-#### I'm a Student, Undergraduate, Passionate about Data Science, specifically Machine Learning and Deep learning!
+#### I'm currently a fresher working as a software engineer for a reputed MNC with basic knowledge about front-end technologies and a bit of backend as well.

 Connect with me on these platforms: